 Governmental subrecipients are subject to the provisions of the A-102 Common Rule.
-However, the A-102 Common Rule permits States to impose their own requirements on their governmental subrecipients, e.g., equipment management or procurement.
-Thus, in some circumstances, the auditor may need to refer to State rules and regulations rather than Federal requirements.
+However, the A-102 Common Rule permits States to impose their own requirements, e.g., equipment management or procurement, on their governmental subrecipients.
+Thus, in some circumstances, the auditor may need to refer to State requirements rather than Federal requirements.

-All subrecipients who are institutions of higher education, hospitals, or other non-profits, regardless of the type of organization making the subaward, shall follow the provisions of OMB Circular A-110, as implemented by the agency, when awarding or administering subgrants except under block grants authorized by the Omnibus Budget Reconciliation Act of 1981 and the Job Training Partnership Act where State rules apply instead.
+All subrecipients who are institutions of higher education, hospitals, or other nonprofits, regardless of the type of organization making the subaward, are subject to the provisions of OMB Circular A-110, as implemented by the agency, when awarding or administering subgrants except under block grants authorized by the Omnibus Budget Reconciliation Act of 1981 and the Job Training Partnership Act where State rules apply instead.